 ContentLoaderService.
 As the name implies this class is responsible for loading the content for any API requests.
 Within here you will find

-This code will only return data when the page is published and the content is not expired.
+The code in this method will only return data when the page is published and the content is not expired.
 If you want to view the website in preview mode then this will not work.
 Content editors will not be able to see the unpublished changes.
 Instead, you will need to override this default behavior whenever a request is made in editor preview mode.
 To override this default behavior you will need to hook into the Episerver rendering pipeline and inject a custom content loader.
 The code to do this can be seen below:

-epieditmode query-string is enabled.
+epieditmode is present.
 If

-GetContextMode() the content of the request is determined.
-Again this uses the same logic as above, when no query string is present then the API should work normally.
-If the query string, epieditmode set is present and set to true then the request is an edit mode request.
-If the epieditmode is present and set to false then the request is within preview mode.
-The context is then passed into URL resolver so Episerver generates the correct URL.
+epieditmode is present and set to false, the request is within preview mode.
+After this check is made, the context is then passed into the default URL resolver so Episerver generates the correct URL.
 To configure the rendering pipeline to use these new classes, you will need to update StructureMap.
 This can be done like this: